mgb45/teamformer/README.md

 ### How to get a good solution

-Depending on your class sizes, demographics and lab distribution, you may struggle to find a feasible solution.
+Depending on your class sizes, demographics, and lab distribution, you may struggle to find a feasible solution.
 Options to address this include:

 * Increase the max solve time — it may just be a matter of waiting longer
 * Reduce or remove the WAM weight penalty